Meet our Cats

 Chase is estimated to be born in 2006.
 He came to the farm in 2013 after he had been brought in to a local shelter very injured.
 The shelter contacted us to see if we could help Chase as his injuries would require surgery and rehab.
 It is surmised that Chase was hit by a car.
 He had a leg injury and his tail was dead and had to be amputated.
 He also had a fracture at the base of his tail which left him with bowel and bladder incontinence.
 At the time, we had hoped it would be temporary but Chase requires special medications as well as for us to manually express his bladder 3 times a day.
 Because of these issues, he will be a permanent resident in our sanctuary.
 Chase is a wonderful cat.
 He is friendly and loving and he has that special orange cat enthusiasm to explore life in any and all ways that he can.
 Chase enjoys his human and cat friends and holds a special place in our hearts.

 Chester is estimated to have been born in 2010.
 He arrived at the farm in January 2016 after he had been seen living for some time under an abandoned house.
 People noticed he had trouble walking and thought he was injured.
 He was caught in a humane trap and taken to a veterinarian.
 It was discovered he had a mass on one foot but that he also had lesions on his other feet.
 The mass could be removed but he'd need nursing care and couldn't be released right away.
 We were contacted to see if we could do his recovery care.
 One of the first things we noticed about him was that he in all likelihood was actually not feral but was a very scared stray who had kind of gone wild.
 It was just a hunch as he wouldn't let us pet him in his pen that we put him in, but he acted interested.
 We could tell that the mass was growing back and knew he could not go back out to live on the streets.
 We put him in one of our cat rooms and for the first day he hid and watched the other cats.
 But very quickly he started to trust his human caretakers.
 In a few weeks time, he went from a scared, feral acting street cat, to a cat content to be petted and to purr up a storm.
-We will continue to seek out whatever medical care Chester will need for his feet and he has a permanent home with us - never needing to be out on the street again.
+As it turned out, the problem with his feet ended up being treatable with medications and Chester let us medicate him and the problem resolved.

 Chloe was born in 2000 and first came to the farm in 2007 when her person could no longer care for her.
 She was soon adopted out into another home and then sadly returned to us again in 2013 when her family was moving and couldn't take her with them.
 Chloe is very friendly and loving and a great lap cat.
 Many people who visit fall in love with her but are deterred by her age.
 Chloe doesn't look her age and is a very healthy cat.
 But, she also would prefer to not go through the heartache of losing another home.
 She is totally settled in here with her cat friends and human caretakers and enjoys her life just as it is.